Anders Ygeman

 Anders Ingvar Ygeman ([ˈânːdɛʂ ˈŷːɡɛˌman]; born 17 June 1970) is a Swedish politician of the Social Democrats.
-He has served as Minister for Migration and Asylum Policy, Minister for Integration and Minister for Sports since November 2021.
-He previously served in the Swedish Government as Minister for Energy and Minister for Digital Development from 2019 to 2021 and as Minister for Home Affairs from 2014 to 2017.
+He has served as Minister for Migration and Asylum Policy, Minister for Integration and Minister for Sports between November 2021 and October 2022 He previously served in the Swedish Government as Minister for Energy and Minister for Digital Development from 2019 to 2021 and as Minister for Home Affairs from 2014 to 2017.
 He has been a member of the Riksdag since 1996 (as a standby since 1995).

 Biography

 Ygeman grew up in Hagsätra and lived in Årsta, Stockholm.
 He is the son of journalist Ingvar Ygeman.
 In 1990, Ygeman studied criminology at Stockholm University for one semester, but dropped out without a degree.

 Anders Ygeman was liberated in 1990 from execution of military service.
 He has commented on his military training as following words: "I pulled in, but quickly moved out.
 After five days I requested a weapon-free service.
 Basically, I'm probably quite a pacifist."
 Ygeman was the chairman of SSU of Stockholm in 1992-1996 and Deputy Chairman of the SSU in 1995-1997.

-Ygeman is a parliamentarian since 1996.
+Ygeman has been a parliamentarian since 1996.

 He is married to Elisabeth Brandt-Ygeman and together they have two children.